Bruce Ruxton: Popular culture

 A character originally from Australia You're Standing In It (and later in Fast Forward), Bruce Rump, was based on him.
 Bruce Rump would rant in a voice similar to Ruxton's, sometimes reaching a violent frenzy and ending with the non-sequitur "... and that's why we should keep the bloody flag the same!"
 The send ups of Bruce Rump would often also be send ups of long running Australian children's TV series Romper Room, referred to as "Rumper Room".

 Ruxton made fun of himself by releasing a rap single, in which he lampooned his own persona.
 A song by Melbourne punk band Res-Heads was named after Ruxton.

 Honours

-In 1975 he was appointed a Member of the Order of the British Empire (MBE), an Officer of the Order (OBE) in 1981, and a Member of the Order of Australia (AM) in 1996.
+In 1975 he was appointed a Member of the Order of the British Empire (MBE), an Officer of the Order (OBE) in the 1981 Birthday Honours, and a Member of the Order of Australia (AM) in 1996.
 In 1997 he was appointed a Chevalier of the Order of Merit by Jacques Chirac.
 He was also appointed a Chevalier of the Legion of Honour.